top of page

 • Weight gain: Testosterone can increase your appetite and lead to weight gain.

 • Cramps: These were not mentioned in many of the medical articles or by my doctor, but thankfully I watched a lot of YouTube videos.
 One of my favorite trans content creators described his cramps as being bad enough for him to get a hysterectomy, and it made me feel less alone.
 Similar to this person, I experienced debilitating cramps after orgasming.
-Unfortunately, I also experienced them throughout the rest of the day, and at times they were so bad that I could do nothing but curl up in my bed and moan between work meetings.
-When I asked my endocrinologist she agreed it was because of the testosterone but so far there is no way to fix it outside of a hysterectomy.
-Thankfully they faded after a few months and are now completely gone.
+Talk to your doctor if you begin getting cramps after taking testosterone.
+Thankfully mine faded after a few months, but some may need to find other solutions.

 • Confidence: I generally felt calmer and more secure in myself, which may be from the gender confirmation that I get from taking HRT.

-• Crying: Before taking T, I was a big crybaby.
+• Crying: Before taking T, I was a big crier.
 When I got emotional about anything, whether it was about a stressful situation, an argument with my partner, or taking a wrong turn while driving and getting lost, I would cry.
 I found that this was significantly reduced, and I was able to think when stressed without being overtaken by my emotions.
 This is not to say that HRT takes away your ability to cry.
-I simply feel like it happens less often now.
+I simply feel more clearheaded in stressful situations.

 • Emotional Awareness: When new to testosterone I felt that I reacted to things differently.
 Situations that would make me slightly annoyed now made me very frustrated.
 I learned how to take a break when angry and come back to the situation that I was struggling with after I had calmed down.